Tips to practice balance this holiday season

 1- Balance your plate and eat your veggies

-It can feel like a challenge to eat healthy during the holidays, but that doesn’t mean it's not possible.
-You can find a balance of eating the delicious holiday foods that you love, while also making healthy choices.
-Finding that balance can look like eating your favorite creamy side dish, but having a little smaller portion and adding extra veggies on the side.
-Or switching out some of the traditional ingredients in one of your favorite recipes (i.e. making a cheese sauce with butternut squash & nutritional yeast, rather than milk and cheese).
-One tip I like to share with my clients is to create meals full of color and aim to have at least 2 veggies with each meal.
-Fueling up on extra veggies provides the body with fiber to help our GI health, antioxidants that our cells thrive on, and helps prevent a blood sugar spike.
+It can feel like a challenge to eat healthy during the holidays, but trust me—it’s totally possible.
+You can enjoy the festive foods you love while also making mindful choices.
+Finding that balance might look like savoring your favorite creamy side dish in a smaller portion, with extra veggies on the side.
+Or swapping out traditional ingredients in your favorite recipes—like making a cheese sauce with butternut squash and nutritional yeast instead of milk and cheese.
+A tip I like to share with my clients is to fill your plate with color—aim for at least two veggies with each meal.
+Extra veggies provide fiber for your gut health, antioxidants for your cells, and help keep your blood sugar stable, so you can feel good all season long.

 2- Move your body daily

-It can oftentimes feel like there just isn’t enough time to fit exercise in with our hectic holiday schedules.
-But getting daily movement doesn’t need to feel complicated or add extra stress.
-You don’t always have to go to the gym or take a fitness class.
-It can be as simple as going for a walk with a friend or family member, blasting your favorite playlist and dancing around, going through a 15 minute full-body circuit workout at home, or doing a few yoga poses while you watch your favorite show at the end of the day.
-Moving your body daily can help you release stress, improve your mood, and increase your energy and mental clarity.
+With the hustle and bustle of the holidays, it can often feel like there’s just no time to fit in exercise.
+But daily movement doesn’t have to be complicated or add more stress to your plate.
+You don’t need to hit the gym or take a fitness class.
+It can be as simple as going for a walk with a friend or family member, cranking up your favorite playlist and dancing around, doing a quick 15-minute full-body circuit at home, or stretching out with a few yoga poses while you unwind in front of your favorite show.
+Moving your body every day helps release stress, boost your mood, and increase your energy and mental clarity—so you can feel your best throughout the season.

 3- Focus on hydration

-It is important to make sure you are staying hydrated throughout the day.
-Drinking enough water helps with digestion, cellular function, and skin health to name a few.
-If plain water feels a little boring, you can try adding berries, cucumber, lemon, or mint to add a little flavor.
-A good goal for daily water intake is to drink around half of your body weight in ounces, and if you are consuming alcohol or caffeinated beverages, it is extra important to up the water intake.
+Staying hydrated throughout the day is essential for your health.
+Drinking enough water supports digestion, cellular function, skin health, and more.
+If plain water feels a bit dull, try adding some natural flavor with berries, cucumber, lemon, or mint.
+A good goal is to drink about half of your body weight in ounces each day, and if you're having alcohol or caffeinated beverages, it’s even more important to increase your water intake to stay balanced and hydrated.

 4- Be mindful of dessert choices

-Around this time of year sweets are just about everywhere!
-I encourage you to practice being mindful of the sweets you choose at social events, and experiment with creating healthier versions of some of your favorites.
-When making your own desserts, there are a few simple ingredient swaps you can make.
-Grass-fed butter is a good substitute for vegetable oil (i.e. canola oil).
-Honey or maple syrup instead of granulated sugar.
-Dark chocolate instead of milk chocolate.
-Coconut and almond flour instead of traditional flour.
-Avocado can be used as a replacement for oil or eggs to try something different.
-I encourage you to still enjoy your favorite desserts, but balance it out by increasing your vegetable and protein intake throughout the day, and be mindful of serving sizes.
+This time of year, sweets are everywhere!
+I encourage you to be mindful of the treats you choose at social events and get creative with healthier versions of your favorites.
+When making your own desserts, there are some easy ingredient swaps you can try: use grass-fed butter instead of vegetable oil (like canola oil), honey or maple syrup instead of granulated sugar, dark chocolate instead of milk chocolate, and coconut or almond flour instead of traditional flour.
+You can even experiment with avocado as a replacement for oil or eggs in some recipes.

 5- Practice gratitude and self-care